 All four pillars impact mental health and wellbeing, and being engaged in productive activities is an especially important protective factor.
 Research shows that high stress and low job satisfaction can be associated with depressive symptoms.
-Research shows that high stress are low job satisfaction can be associated with depressive symptoms.
+10

 Experiences of discrimination are especially harmful to mental health, with strong links found between discrimination, stress, and mental health difficulties such as depression and anxiety.
 A recent Australian study goes even further to suggest that experiences of ageism not only relate to mental health problems, but also reduce likelihood of experiencing wellbeing.11